What Is Title Insurance And Who Does It Protect: Buyers Or Lenders?

 Purchasing title insurance enables “peace of mind” when buying or refinancing a property.

-- Title insurance may not be the most scintillating topic related to buying a home.
+- Title insurance may not be the most scintillating topic related to buying a home

-- However, title insurance is critical to establishing peace of mind as a homeowner.
+- However, title insurance is critical to establishing peace of mind as a homeowner

-- Title insurance for property owners, called an Owner’s Policy, is usually issued in the amount of the real estate purchase.
+- It is usually issued in the amount of the real estate purchase

-- It is purchased for a one-time fee at closing and is valid for as long as the owner or his heirs have an interest in the property.
+- It is purchased for a one-time fee at closing and is valid for as long as the owner or his heirs have an interest in the property

-- Only an Owner’s Policy fully protects the buyer, should a covered title problem arise with the title that was not found during the title search.
+- Only an Owner’s Policy fully protects the buyer, should a covered title problem arise with the title that was not found during the title search

 Hidden Title Problems

 Possible hidden title problems can include:

-- If the property was inherited and then sold by the heirs, there could be other heirs contesting the will and claiming ownership of your property.
+- If the property was inherited and then sold by the heirs, there could be other heirs contesting the will and claiming ownership of your property

-- Liens for unpaid property taxes.
+- Liens for unpaid property taxes

-- Liens for contractors who worked on the home but were never paid.
+- Liens for contractors who worked on the home but were never paid

-- Believe it or not, a simple typo can lead to title claim problems.
+- Believe it or not, a simple typo can lead to title claim problems

-- For example, if a group of heirs can’t get a holdout to agree to sell the home, it’s possible that someone will forge a signature on a quit claim deed.
+- For example, if a group of heirs can’t get a holdout to agree to sell the home, it’s possible that someone will forge a signature on a quitclaim deed

 Types Of Title Insurance

 Lender’s title insurance and owner’s title insurance

-- Title insurance for mortgage lenders title insurance is called a Loan Policy.
+- Title insurance for mortgage lenders title insurance is called a Loan Policy

-- As previously state, most lenders require a Loan Policy when they issue a mortgage loan.
+- As previously state, most lenders require a Loan Policy when they issue a mortgage loan

-- The Loan Policy is usually based on the dollar amount of the loan.
+- The Loan Policy is usually based on the dollar amount of the loan

 - Loan Policy protects the lender’s interests in the property should a problem with the title arise.

-- It does not protect the home buyer.
+- It does not protect the home buyer

-- The policy amount decreases each year and eventually disappears as the loan is paid off.
+- The policy amount decreases each year and eventually disappears as the loan is paid off

-- Owner’s title insurance is recommended, because lender’s insurance won’t protect homeowners personally if the insurance company loses a battle over legal title.
+- Owner’s title insurance is recommended because lender’s insurance won’t protect homeowners personally if the insurance company loses a battle over legal title

-- Borrowers can purchase basic or enhanced owner’s title insurance, with the enhanced title insurance policy offering more coverage for things like mechanic’s liens or boundary disputes.
+- Borrowers can purchase basic or enhanced owner’s title insurance, with the enhanced title insurance policy offering more coverage for things like mechanic’s liens or boundary disputes

 While the title insurance covers homeowners for things such as mistakes in the legal description of the property or human error, be aware that the title insurance will have some exclusions—particularly in cases where violations of building codes occur after you bought your home.